 - Professional development for teachers

-Potential Career Paths For Doctorate in Curriculum & Instruction Degrees
+What are Career Paths For Doctorate in Curriculum & Instruction Degrees?

 While advanced level education does not guarantee a job, it may distinguish you from other candidates.
 Some of the potential career paths might include:

-Principals manage school operations, coordinate curricula and oversee staff, while creating a positive learning environment for students.
+Principalsmanage school operations, coordinate curricula and oversee staff, while creating a positive learning environment for students. (bls.gov)

-Training and Development Managers plan, direct and coordinate programs in the corporate setting
+Training and Development Managers plan, direct and coordinate programs in the corporate setting. (bls.gov)

 Are you a teaching professional who is hoping for research careers or leadership positions within an education system where they can evaluate curriculum, lead change or implement policy?
 If so, pursuing a Doctorate in Curriculum and Instruction may lead to a potentially rewarding career.
-The BLS projects a 19% growth rate for postsecondary teachers between 2012 and 2022 compared with a 13% expected growth rate for Instructional Coordinators in the same time frame.
+The BLS projects a 12% growth rate for postsecondary teachers between 2020 and 2030 compared with a 10% expected growth rate for Instructional Coordinators in the same time frame (bls.gov).
 Combining your passion for advanced technical knowledge in this field with a doctoral degree may be the secret for a potentially rewarding career path.

 Begin your search for a PhD in Curriculum and Instruction by browsing listings below or using the filter to the left.